THE VALLEY OF BACA

 Whoever believes in me, as the Scripture has said, streams of living water will flow from within him.
 (John 7:38)

-The Love Jesus spoke these words at the feast of Tabernacles.
-The reference is to the twelfth chapter of the Book of Isaiah.
+The love of Jesus spoke these words at the feast of Tabernacles.
+The reference is to Isaiah chapter 12.

 “Surely God is my salvation; I will trust and not be afraid.
 The Lord, the Lord, is my strength and my song; he has become my salvation.”
 With joy you will draw water from the wells of salvation.
 (Isaiah 12:2,3)